Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_B/README.md

 ## Button
 [Top](#notes "Top")<br>
 We create the routine to handle the button.<br>
 This is an extremely simple routine and could actually be placed inline, but it is good practice to modularize your code and compartmentalize the knowledge needed.
-It could help in the future: if there are multiple inputs including more buttons and possibly other digital inputs we could return a bitmask with the status.<br>
+It could help in the future: if there are multiple inputs including more buttons and possibly other digital inputs we could return a bitmask with the status of all the inputs.<br>
-I just couldn't bring myself to do that for the simple **setup()** routine, but will do it for **loop()**.<br>
+I just couldn't bring myself to do the modularization for the simple **setup()** routine, but will do it for **loop()**.<br>
 Our plan is that when the button is pressed the LED sawtooth pattern goes back to the start and waits for button release.
+The button routine merely returns the status of the button; the LED routines will do what they want with that status.

 I should mention that there is such a thing as contact bounce, which we could handle in the button routine.
 I chose not to pay attention to this for our simple project.
 If you want to see more on that topic look in the Arduino IDE under
 - **File** -> **Examples** -> **02.Digital** -> **Debounce**